-Three workshops to learn and sing together some medieval music for Advent, it’s not just about carols!
+Three workshops to learn and sing together some medieval music for the season of Spring.

 Please let us know which session(s) you wish to attend using the comments box below.

 In every session, we’ll start with a warm up using medieval intonations and pedagogical tools so we get used to the medieval modes.
 This will be supported by medieval visuals - the manuscripts in which the intonations can be found, many of them are beautifully illuminated too.
 Then we’ll learn together by ear a short plainchant suitable to the season, reading from some of the very earliest musical notation that exists in the West.

 Exercising your listening and memorising skills is an excellent practise and very much part of the musical process of the Middle Ages, so this is really central to my approach to teaching and learning.